jetbrains-academy/javascript-fullstack-course/RoutingMiddleware/messages_router/task.md

 ### Task

-Complete the implementation of message processing routes.
-Remember to use `await` keyword using `messageService` methods since they are asynchronous.
+Complete the implementation of the message processing routes.
+Since `messageService` methods are asynchronous, remember to use the `await` keyword.

 Note that each route has its own try-catch block.
-This helps isolate error handling, ensuring the proper response status codes and custom error messages for different operations.
+This helps isolate error handling, ensuring appropriate response status codes and custom error messages for different operations.

 #### GET
-Get messages from `messageService` and send them as a response using the `res.json()` method.
+Retrieve messages from `messageService` and send them as a response using the `res.json()` method.

 #### POST
-[POST](https://en.wikipedia.org/wiki/POST_(HTTP)) request assumes that the server accepts the data enclosed in the body of the request message.
+A [POST](https://en.wikipedia.org/wiki/POST_(HTTP)) request assumes that the server accepts the data enclosed in the body of the request message.

-In our case, the request body contains two fields with the message text and username:
+In our case, the request body contains two fields: the message text and the username:
 ```
 req.body.content
 req.body.username
 ```

-Add a check for the presence of the `content` parameter in the request body, similar to `username`.
-Response with message `'Message content is required'` and code `400` in case of error.
+Add a check to ensure the `content` parameter is present in the request body, similar to the `username`.
+If it's missing, respond with the message `'Message content is required'` and the code `400`.

-Then, add the message to `messageService`.
-The `addMessage` method you will use returns an object containing the fields `id`, `username`, and `content`.
+Next, add the message to `messageService` using the `addMessage` method, which will return an object containing the fields `id`, `username`, and `content`.
-Use this object as the handler's response.
-Set the response status code to `201`, which means `Created`.
+Use this object in the handler's response, and set the response status code to `201`, which means `Created`.

 ### Check yourself
-For self-testing and debugging, you have tests available in the `backend/__test__/messages.test.js` file, as well as the frontend, which allows you to experience how just a few lines of code bring you closer to a working application.
+For self-testing and debugging, use the tests provided in the `backend/__test__/messages.test.js` file and the frontend.
+These tools will help you see how just a few lines of code bring you closer to a fully working application.

 <div style="text-align: center; max-width: 900px; margin: 0 auto;">
 <img src="images/messages.gif">